viceodev/viceodev/README.md

 A big thank you for checking in.👍

 ## About Me
 Hi!
-I'm Victor Okonkwo, a passionate researcher with a Mechatronics Engineering background currently growing as a backend engineer.
+I'm Ebube Okonkwo, a passionate researcher with a Mechatronics Engineering background currently growing as a backend engineer.

 I had a dream or rather **a lot** of dreams☺ growing up as a young teenager.
-I envisioned myself building great systems in the future and being one of the great men who changed the world.
+I envisioned myself building great systems in the future and being one of the great men who positively changed the world.
 This motivated me as a young high school student to learn about technology.

-This career that started as a move towards a dream has evolved to be a personal mission to join forces with great institutions to bring life changing solutions to the world.
-In recent times, my personal slogan has been life does not have to be hard and really it does not.
+The career that started as a move towards a dream has evolved to be a personal mission to join forces with great institutions to bring life changing solutions to the world.
+In recent times, my personal slogan has been **life does not have to be hard** and really it does not.
 I believe second to moral excellence, technology can and has paved the way towards a better and easier future.
 A future where dreams and visions easily come to life; and flourish.

 I am currently open to `Backend Developer` roles.
 Got an offer?
 Let's connect!

 #### Here is my [Curriculum vitae (CV)](https://github.com/viceodev/viceodev/blob/44116fd876ea04d408c736cc0403577735305b93/Ebube%20Okonkwo%20CV.pdf).

 ## My Interests
-I am very much interested in a number of things both as a hobby and as a long term commitment.
-The following list shows the most important to me;
+As a technology enthusiast, I am fascinated by a lot of technical topics and domains but the following list shows my primary interests;

+- Backend Software Engineering (BE)
 - Internet of Things (IoT)
 - Artificial Intelligence (AI)
 - Scientific Research
-- Backend Software Engineering (BE)
 - Open Source

 ## Top Technologies I Use
-At my current level, I have played around with a number of technologies but here are my top tools which I am very comfortable using.
+Curiosity tempts me often to play around with a lot of different tools but here are the major tools I use frequently.

 ### Backend Development (BE)
 <div display="flex" direction="row">